siconos/siconos/docs/sphinx/getting_started/tutorial_python/diode_bridge.rst

 Notice that this interaction just describe some relations and laws but is not connected to any real dynamical system, for the moment.

 The modeling part is almost complete, since only one dynamical system and one interaction are needed to describe the problem.
-They must be gathered into a specific object, the :doxysiconos:`NonSmoothDynamicalSystem`.
+They must be gathered into a specific object, the :class:`NonSmoothDynamicalSystem`.
 The building of this object is quite simple: just set the time window for the simulation, include dynamical systems and link them to the correct interactions.